-Sonya Mace (formerly Quintanilla) began her tenure as the curator of Indian and Southeast Asian Art at the Cleveland Museum of Art in September of 2012.
-During her first year she mounted a Focus exhibition on Tantra in Buddhist Art and curated the galleries of Indian, Southeast Asian, and Himalayan art following the renovation of the museum’s west wing, completed in 2013.
-In December 2013, she secured the major acquisition of Mughal and Deccan paintings from the Catherine Glynn Benkaim and Ralph Benkaim Collection, which were the subject of a large-scale exhibition, Art and Stories from Mughal India, celebrating the museum’s centennial year in 2016.
+Sonya Rhie Mace (formerly Quintanilla) began her tenure as the curator of Indian and Southeast Asian art at the Cleveland Museum of Art in September 2012.
+During her first year, she mounted the exhibition Tantra in Buddhist Art and curated the galleries of Indian, Southeast Asian, and Himalayan art following the renovation of the museum’s west wing, completed in 2013.
+In December 2013, she secured the major acquisition of Mughal and Deccan paintings from the Catherine Glynn Benkaim and Ralph Benkaim Collection, which were the subject of a large-scale exhibition, Art and Stories from Mughal India, as part of the museum’s centennial year celebrations in 2016.
 The accompanying publication, Mughal Paintings: Art and Stories, introduces and catalogues the recent acquisitions.

 She has been active in research, restitution, and reconstruction efforts pertaining to the museum’s important holdings of sculpture from Cambodia.
-In Fall of 2017 her exhibition Beyond Angkor: Cambodian Sculpture from Banteay Chhmar features an unprecedented loan of a temple bas relief from the National Museum of Cambodia, which resulted from the signing of a cultural cooperation agreement with the Ministry of Culture and Fine Arts of the Kingdom of Cambodia.
+In fall 2017, her exhibition Beyond Angkor: Cambodian Sculpture from Banteay Chhmar featured an unprecedented loan of a bas-relief from a temple enclosure wall of c.
+1200 from the National Museum of Cambodia, which resulted from the signing of a cultural cooperation agreement with the Ministry of Culture and Fine Arts of the Kingdom of Cambodia.

-Active in the Joint Program in Art History with Case Western Reserve University, she is an adjunct professor, teaching courses on topics in the art of India and global medieval monuments.
+Active in the Joint Program in Art History with Case Western Reserve University, she is an adjunct professor, teaching courses on topics in the art of India and global medieval monuments and manuscripts.